Have you ever heard of phone cloning? What is it, and how can you protect yourself from this scam?

 A single click can start the hidden installation of a tracker or malware on your mobile phone or laptop.
 Although there is little you can do to prevent this entirely, the best you can do is to ignore suspicious and unverifiable links.

 Keep these tips at the back of your head, as you would be taking a huge security risk if you violate them.

 Getting a new SIM card can solve the problem if you are a victim of phone cloning.
 If your carrier is on the GSM network (AT&T and T-Mobile) or the CDMA network (Verizon and Sprint), you should update the SIM card number with the carrier’s system.
 This way, the hacker will not lose access to your phone number and can no longer use it.

-We cannot write off the chances of someone cloning a phone paired to an eSIM.
-The eSIM is a type of SIM card hardwired in newer phones such as the recent iPhones and the Google Pixel.
+We cannot write off the chances of someone cloning a phone paired with an eSIM.
+The eSIM is a type of SIM card hardwired into newer phones such as the recent iPhones and the Google Pixel.
 However, not all carriers have upgraded to eSIM technology.

 As we mentioned earlier, one of the things you can do to solve your phone cloning problem is to get a new cellphone.
 Changing the SIM card should be enough if you don’t have money to buy a new phone.
-SIM cards on the CDMA network can be used again but are only compatible with your cellphone’s IMEI number after they are activated.
+SIM cards on the CDMA network can be used again but are only compatible with your cellphone’s IMEI number after activation.

 Some GSM carriers permit you to swap your SIM card in any phone model.
 However, once a new SIM has been activated on your phone number, the other one will be disabled.
 Therefore, the old SIM card will no longer work once a new one is activated.